katheroine/docker.lab/basics/dockerfile_instructions.md

 ```dockerfile
 ADD [OPTIONS] ["<src>", ... "<dest>"]
 ```

-The `ADD` instruction copies new files or directories from `<src>` and adds them to the filesystem of the image at the path `<dest>`.
-Files and directories can be copied from the build context, a remote URL, or a Git repository.

 The `ADD` and `COPY` instructions are functionally similar, but serve slightly different purposes.
 Learn more about the differences between `ADD` and `COPY`.